 After my friend launched her website, she celebrated and asked her friends, including me, what they thought of her new site.
-I love her site, but couldn’t find her in Google, not even if I googled the exact domain name.
+I love her site, but I couldn’t find her on Google, not even if I googled the exact domain name.
 My first question to my friend was: do you have another site linking to your site?
-And her answer was ‘no’.
-I linked to her site from my personal site and after half a day, her website popped up in the search results.
-The very first step when working on SEO for a new website: getting at least one external link.
+And her answer was ‘no.’ I linked to her site from my site, and after half a day, her website popped up in the search results.
+One of the first best practices tips when working on SEO for new sites is to get at least one external link.

 Google is a search engine that follows links.
-For Google to know about your site, it has to find it by following a link from another site.
-Google found my friend’s site because I put a link to that site on my personal site.
+For Google to know about your site, it must be found by following a link from another location.
+Google found my friend’s site because I put a link to that site on my site.
 When Google came around to crawl my site after I put the link there, it discovered the existence of my friend’s site.
 And indexed it.
 After indexing the site, it started to show the site in the search results.

 2 – Setup

 After that first link, your site probably will turn up in the search results.
-If it doesn’t turn up, it could be that the settings of your site are on or
+If it doesn’t turn up, it could be that the settings of your site are on .

 Some pages are just not the best landing pages.
-You don’t want people landing on your check out page, for instance.
+You don’t want people landing on your checkout page, for instance.
 And you don’t want this page to compete with other – useful – content or product pages to show up in the search results.
-Pages you don’t want to pop up in the search results ever (but there aren’t many of these) should have a.

 My friend’s site now ranks on her domain name.
 That’s about it.
-She’s got some work to do to start ranking on other terms as well.
-When you want to improve the SEO for a new website you have carry out some proper keyword research.
+She’s got some work to start ranking on other terms as well.
+When you want to improve the SEO for a new website, you have to carry out some proper keyword research.
 So go find out what your audience is searching for!
 What words do they use?

-If you execute your keyword research properly, you’ll end up with a long list of search terms you want to be found for.
+If you execute your keyword research properly, you’ll end up with a long list of search terms for which you want to be found.
 Make sure to search for those terms in Google yourself.
 What results are there already?
 Who will be your online competitors for these search terms?
 What can you do to stand out from these results?

 4 – Writing